artnie/miscellaneous/emacs_setup/README.md

 This custom config is not mandatory to work with Emacs and CRAM, but it helps a lot.

+## roslisp_repl config

-* If not yet done, install roslisp_repl with `sudo apt install ros-noetic-roslisp-repl`
+* If you want to work ROS, install roslisp_repl with `sudo apt install ros-noetic-roslisp-repl`
 * Find slime_ros with `roscd slime_ros`
 * Use your favourite text-editor to open `slime-config.el` with sudo rights, like `sudo vim slime-config.el`
 * Add a `load-file` command before the last line, so the last lines look like this: